Eating too much processed food often leads to obesity, cancer and diabetes.

 • Potato chips – potatoes are peeled, sliced thinly, deep fried, then seasoned.

-• White bread – whole wheat grain, milled, bleached, mixed with preservatives to prevent mould, then baked.
+• White bread – whole wheat grain is de-husked, milled and bleached to make flour, then mixed with other ingredients, including sugar, salt and preservatives to prevent mould, then baked.

 • Orange juice – whole oranges are peeled, juiced, strained, then cold stored.
 Some juices are made from concentrates/reconstituted juice.
 Concentrate is a juice with some water (and vitamins) removed by pasteurization and evaporation under vacuum and heat.
 Reconstituted juice means water is added to this concentrate.
 Sometimes, additives are included.